Narmadha04/Streaming-process/README.md

 cd directory_name
 ```
 ### Step 2: Start the Docker Services
+>[!NOTE]
-- Open a command prompt or terminal.
+>- Open a command prompt or terminal.
-- Navigate to your project directory.
+>- Navigate to your project directory.

 Run the following command to start the Docker services defined in docker-compose.yaml: